Like a free guided tour: a Hamburg Greet

 Speicherstadt

-With the construction of HafenCity, the Speicherstadt was also brought back to life.
+With the construction of HafenCity, the Speicherstadt was brought back to life.
 To a large extent, it is still about tea and carpets.
+And it’s a UNESCO World Heritage site.

 Harbor

-When Hamburgers are “at the port”, they are usually still a good distance away from the port.
-This is because the Elbe usually lies between them and the actual port.
+When Hamburgers are “at the port”, they are usually still a good distance away from it.
+This is because the actual port is mostly on the other side of the Elbe.

 Fish market

-In times before (and after?)
-Corona, up to 70,000 people visited the Hamburg fish market every Sunday between 6 and 10 a.m.
+Up to 70,000 people visit the Hamburg (actually: Altona) fish market every Sunday between 6 and 10 am.

 HafenCity

-In two decades, the port area – which has hardly been used since the introduction of containers – has become Hamburg’s most modern district: HafenCity.
+In two decades, the port area north of the river – which has hardly been used since the introduction of containers – has become Hamburg’s most modern district: HafenCity.

 Reeperbahn

-On the Reeperbahn and in the adjacent street life is raging especially on weekends and at night.
-But also during the day there is much to see.
+On the Reeperbahn and in the adjacent streets life is raging especially at night and on weekends.
+But also during the day there is much to be seen.

 Planetarium

-As early as 1930, a planetarium was built in the former water tower in Hamburg’s city park.
-The panoramic view from above should not be missed.
+As early as 1930, a planetarium was created in the former water tower in Hamburg’s city park.
+The panoramic view from its platform should not be missed.

 Hamburg by bike

-The Elbe Riverbank Hiking Trail stretches over 23 kilometers, along the northern bank, from the center of Hamburg to Wedel in the west.
+The Elbe Riverbank Hiking Trail stretches over 23 kilometers, from the center of Hamburg to the Schulauer Fährhaus in Wedel.